2022 Summer Strawberry Festival

 Kids at the Strawberry Festival

 Children are welcome and I know mine wouldn’t miss it!
 The portions are very big, my kids and I usually split two of the “Works” and that is plenty.
 I imagine that one of these years I’ll end up getting back in line for a 3rd serving if necessary, but maybe not.
-They also sell each of the items a la cart so if your child doesn’t want the cake/strawberries/whipped topping, you can just purchase the pieces they DO want for $2 each.
+They also sell each of the items a la cart so if your child doesn’t want the cake/strawberries/whipped topping, you can just purchase the pieces they DO want for a discount.

 There are a lot of people and things to see.
-My kids love singing and dancing to the live music and climbing up the steps to the top of the monument (closed in 2021.)
+My kids love singing and dancing to the live music and climbing up the steps to the top of the monument (closed at this time.)
 There are people with dogs and my kids can’t resist petting a dog.